Crazy Rich Asians (novel): The Young, T'sien, and Shang Clan

 Shang Su Yi's father, Shang Loong Ma, started a shipping company in Beijing and then emigrated to Singapore with his multiple wives and children.
-Although he had six children, he only formally accepted three: Alexander (Ah Jit), Su Yi, and Alfred.
+Although he had six children, he only formally acknowledged three: Alexander (Ah Jit), Su Yi, and Alfred.
 Shang Loong Ma arranged for his daughter to marry Sir James Young, who was a doctor.
 He also arranged for Sir James' sister, Rosemary, to marry T'sien Tsay Tay.
 T'sien Tsay Tay's oldest daughter was then promised to Alfred.
 Shang Su Yi and Sir James Young had five children: Felicity, Catherine, Philip, Victoria, and Alexandra.
 T'sien Tsay Tay and Rosemary Young had five children as well: Mabel, Richard "Dickie", Mark, Anna May, and Clarence.
 Alfred Shang and Mabel T'sien had four children: Leonard, Charles, Frederick, and Cassandra.
 Alexander (Ah Jit) died as a young man with no heirs.

 In the book, a huge amount of respect and admiration is shown to the Youngs, Shangs, and T'siens primarily due to their wealth and prestige as one of the oldest wealthy families in Singapore and Asia.